intrd/bitcoin-hal10k/hal10k/README.md

 >Finalizando com 1.14 BTC @ 701
 `

-## Exemplo de notificações no Twitter
+## Twitter notifications sample

 ![](http://dann.com.br/hal_twitter.png)

+Bot notifying your operator a large volume that just happened;
+Bot requesting help on Stop-Loss decision;
+Bot informing a purchase(loss) made ​​starting from a Sudden Mode remote command, Buying 1.03BTC when the value of btc/usd was at 830USD.

 ## Main features & configs

 * Exchanges
-   - MTGox API (caso ainda não possua acesso a API do gox, acesse: https://www.mtgox.com/security e crie sua chave (com permissões de leitura/escrita));
-* Log de resultados em Texto
-* Beeps sonoros ao executar transações (diferenciados para lucros/perdas)
-* Parâmetros de trading
-   - up_diff - (venda) pontos de lucro em USD acima do preço de compra;
+   - MTGox API (MTGox app data.
+If you do not have access to the API gox, visit: https://www.mtgox.com/security and create your key (with read/write));
+* Text result logs
+* Audible beeps when running transactions (differentiated for profits/losses)
+* Trading parameters
+   - up_diff - (sell) points profit (in USD) above the purchase price;
-   - up_diff_inv - (venda) stop de prejuízo em USD abaixo do preço de compra;
+   - up_diff_inv - (sell) stop loss (in USD) below the purchase price;
-   - down_diff - (compra) pontos de lucro em USD abaixo do preço de venda;
+   - down_diff - (buy) points profit (in USD) below the selling price;
-   - down_diff_inv - (compra) stop de prejuízo em USD acima do preço de venda;
+   - down_diff_inv - (buy) stop loss (in USD) above the selling price;
-   - percentual - Percentual mínimo de lucro na compra (Use sempre o valor da fee atual aplicada pelo MTGox, defina o lucro real na variável up_diff);
-   - secure_ticker - Valor de segurança que impede o bot de fazer vendas abaixo de um valor determinado;
+   - percentual - Minimum percentage of profit on the purchase (Use the current fee applied by MtGox);
+   - secure_ticker - Security value that prevents the bot to make sales below a certain value;
-   - interval - Intervalo do loop do bot (em segundos);
+   - interval - Bot loop interval (in seconds);
-   - timeout - Timeout em sergundos p/ conclusão da compra/venda;
+   - timeout - Timeout in seconds for completion of the bid/ask;
-   - sudden_mode - Quando ativo, faz a compra no preço de venda e a venda no preço de compra.
-Usado apenas quando existe a necessidade de processamento imediato da ordem.
-Desativado após a ordem ser processada; (ATENÇÃO)
+   - sudden_mode - When active, the bot makes a purchase at the sale price, or a sale at the purchase price.
+Used only when there is a need for immediate order processing.
+It will be disabled after the order is processed; (ATTENTION)
-   - reverse_prices - O mesmo que o Sudden, porém definitivo.
-(ATENÇÃO)
+   - reverse_prices - Same as Sudden, but definite.
+It will never turned off; (ATTENTION)
-   - manualstoploss - Quando ativo, em cada ação de stop-loss solicita a confirmação remota de seu operador; (ATENÇÃO)
-   - dire - Quantidade de intervalos passados usados na identificação da direção de mercado;
-   - dire_limbo - Variação mínima em USD para definir se a direção já saiu ou nao do Limbo(momento em que o bot ainda não conseguiu definir uma direção);
-   - vol_limbo - Volume mínimo para considerar uma alteração anormal no volume de um intervalo para outro;
+   - manualstoploss - When active, in every action stop-loss requests remote confirmation of the bot operator; (ATTENTION)
+   - dire - Amount of past intervals used in the identification of market direction;
+   - dire_limbo - Minimum variation (in USD) to define whether the direction is out of limbo or not (limbo: when the bot still trying to set the direction of the market);
+   - vol_limbo - Minimum volume (in USD) to consider an abnormal change at the volume of an interval to another;
 * Backtesting
-   - fake - Liga/desliga a simulação (Backtesting); (ATENÇÃO)
+   - fake - Turns on/off simulation (backtesting); (ATTENTION)
-   - fake_btc_balance - Quantidade inicial de BTC para a simulação;
+   - fake_btc_balance - Initial amount of BTC for the simulation;
-   - fake_btc_usd_buyedprice - Preço inicial de compra do BTC fake balance;
+   - fake_btc_usd_buyedprice - Initial purchase price of BTC fake balance;
-   - fakegox_tickers - Acesse http://bitcoincharts.com/charts/mtgoxUSD, e defina o período que deseja simular.
-Necessita ser um período que suporte intervalo de 1min, clique em Raw Data (copie/cole o conteúdo da tabela num txt e substituia as tabulações por "," vírgula);
+   - fake_datetime_of_firstbid - //Initial datetime (same as first line of fakegox_tickers file below);
+   - fakegox_tickers - Access http://bitcoincharts.com/charts/mtgoxUSD, set the period (must be a period that supports interval 1min), click Raw Data, copy/paste the contents of the table in a TXT file and replaces tabulations by "," comma);
 * Notificações via Twitter
-   - enable_tweet - Ativa/desativa notificações;
+   - enable_tweet - Enable/disable Twitter notifications;
-   - twitter_oauth - dados para acesso a API do Twitter, caso não possua, acesse: https://dev.twitter.com/apps e crie sua chave;
+   - twitter_oauth - Data to access the Twitter API, if you do not have, go to: https://dev.twitter.com/apps and create your key w/ read/write permission access;
-   - twitter_users - @usuários do Twitter que deverão ser notificados;
+   - twitter_users - Twitter @users to be notified;
-   - Notificações de altos volumes via twitter;
-* Interface gráfica
+   - Alert bot operator on high volumes;
+* Graphic WEB interface
-   - Log de resultados Gráfico (período, last action, asks/bids);
+   - Graphic results log (period, last action, asks/bids);
-  * HTTP control
+  * HTTP control panel
-         - Sudden mode (Ativa o sudden mode imediatamente, a password são os dois dígitos do minuto do datetime exibido no cabeçalho acima do gráfico, ex: 01 para o datetime: 2013-12-30 04:01:18, foi feito desta forma para impedir que você execute o sudden duas vezes acidentalmente num refresh da página);
+         - Sudden mode (Activates sudden mode immediately, password is the two digit minute of the datetime displayed in the header above the chart, eg: "01" for datetime: 2013-12-30 04:01:18.
+It was done this way to prevent you run sudden-mode twice accidentally on a refresh page);
-         - Death mode (Desliga o bot temporariamente, a Password é "meuovo123654", pode ser alterada no arquivo: makesudden.php)
+         - Death mode (Freeze the bot temporarily.
+The Password is "meuovo123654", can be changed in the file: makesudden.php)

-**Instalação e execução**
+**Notes**
+- The bot needs at least one bid and ask to generate the graphic chart correctly.
+- MtGox need at least 0.02BTC to process a transaction.

+**Todo**
+- Paper live trading (fake trading with live data)
+- Implement Bitstamp and BTC-e API
+- Auto fetch BitcoinCharts data via cUrl
+- Implement advanced trading technics

+**Installing and running**

-O bot deve ser configurado no arquivo *configs.php* e inicializado através do arquivo *hal10k.bat* (edite o *hal10k.bat* p/ corrigir default path: *C:\xampp\htdocs\hal10k*)
+Must be configured in *configs.php* and started on *hal10k.bat* (remember to edit *hal10k.bat* to correct default path: *C:\xampp\htdocs\hal10k*)

-Este projeto foi desenvolvido no ambiente descrito abaixo, portanto é recomendável rodar na mesma configuração.
+This project was developed in the environment described below, so please try to use a similar configuration
-* XAMPP version 1.7.7 (não incluso no projeto)
+* XAMPP version 1.7.7 (not included in the project)
-   * Apache 2.2.21 (rodando como serviço p/ evitar erros na pChart)
+   * Apache 2.2.21 (running as service to avoid strange problems in pChart lib)
    * PHP 5.3.8 (VC9 X86 32bit thread safe) + PEAR

-* Libs utilizadas (inclusas no projeto)
+* Libs utilizadas (included in the project)
-   * pChart 2.1.3 para geração dos gráficos;
+   * pChart 2.1.3 for graphics generation;
-   * tmhOAuth para notificações via Twitter;
+   * tmhOAuth for Twitter notifications;

 >HAL10K Bitcoin trading bot
 >@copyright (C) http://dann.com.br - @intrd (Danilo Salles) <contact@dann.com.br>